ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d` and explain what they do.

+The value of c is 7.
+The operator '=' is the assignment operator and assigns values.
+The operator '+' is the addition operator and adds values together.

 ## Question 3